-- From the navigation panel, go to General > USB Application > Network Printer Server. - 2.
+- 1. From the navigation panel, go to Advanced Settings > USB Application > Network Printer Server. - 2.
 Click Download Now! to download the network printer utility.

-NOTE: Network printer utility is supported on Windows® 10 and Windows® 11 only.
+NOTE: Network printer utility is supported on Windows® 10/11.
 To install the utility on Mac OS, select Use LPR protocol for sharing printer.